 Good embedded Linux software programmers are hard to find and expensive.
 They require management that knows enough about Linux to make the decisions like what file system to use, what device to boot from, which system upgrade mechanism to support, and so on.

 Low-cost Linux LCD Display Chip Vendors

 If after reading these warnings and this approach sounds like a fit for you, check out these low-cost single board computer chip vendors:

 - Freescale: i.mx28 SoC is low cost, can drive up to 7” display, wide variety of interfaces including CAN.
 Vybrid line for small displays has frame buffer on-chip.

-- TI: Sitara SoC are a family of low cost processors with LCD controllers.
+- TI: Sitara SoC is a family of low-cost processors with LCD controllers.

 - Atmel: Wide range of processors with LCD controllers.